KColangelo/Double-ML-Continuous-Treatment/README.md

 Additional files are in the folder "CL2020".
 CL2020 was created as a module to be imported into the simulation and empirical application files.
 Within the folder are 4 files:

--dgp.py defines the data generating process used in the simulations -estimation.py is where we define the class which describes the main estimator, defined as DDMLCT.
+-dgp.py defines the data generating process used in the simulations<br />
+-estimation.py is where we define the class which describes the main estimator, defined as DDMLCT.
- After importing CL2020, we can initialize a DDMLCT object by calling CL2020.DDMLCT(model1,model2).
+ After importing CL2020, we can initialize a DDMLCT object by calling CL2020.DDMLCT(model1,model2).<br />
--file_management.py defines a function which we use to help organize the file structure of the output -models.py defines the neural network models we use in both the simulations and empirical application
+-file_management.py defines a function which we use to help organize the file structure of the output<br />
+-models.py defines the neural network models we use in both the simulations and empirical application

 ## Simulation Results Files <a name"sim-names"></a>